 Be careful when disabling startup apps, though.
 If you turn off a startup app, it won’t start up and perform the background tasks if normally would.
 For example, if you disable Dropbox’s startup application, it won’t automatically sync your files in the background.
 If you disable an update checker like Oracle’s Java Update Scheduler, the tool won’t automatically check for and notify you of important updates.
 If you disable Plex’s startup program, the Plex media server won’t automatically run and share your media library at boot.

-But, even if you disable something important, you can always return here and re-enable it in the future with a single click.
+But, even if you disable something important, you can always return here and re-enable it in the future with a single click, or you can manually add things to the startup folder.